buckaroo-labs/SD231-PHP-Forms/README.md

 2-3.
 Change your PHP code to check for a POSTed `fname` value and to display it in the form instead of a GET variable.
 2-4.
 Put several single- and double-quotation marks and greater-than and less-than signs in the form fields and submit the form.
 Are you able to produce any unintended results?
 How do you think it might be possible for a malicious actor to take advantage of a web form that does not validate the input coming from its users?
 What if the user-submitted data is made part of a search string that the web server sends to a database?
 What if someone were to craft a URL that included a malicious query string and sent this URL in a spam email to a web site's registered users?
 Would the effectiveness of such an attempt be different if the URL were processed as a GET request as opposed to a POST request?
 2-5.
-Modify your PHP code to screen out problematic characters from the form input.
+Modify your PHP code to screen out problematic characters from the form input using the htmlspecialchars() function.
 2-6.
 Write a paragraph of 200-300 words answering some or all of the questions in step 2-4.
 2-7.
 Put your short essay and your updated `index.php` into a single zip file and submit this file in Canvas.